kushidesign/kushi/README.md

 - The optional attributes map may contain the custom attributes `:-label`, `:-label-attrs`, `:-body-attrs`.
 - The values of `:-label-attrs` and `:-body-attrs` are html attribute maps.

-The helper function `kushi.ui.core/opts+children` will pull any keys prefixed with `:-` out of the attributes map and into a user `opts` map. `opts+children` always returns a vector in the form of `[user-opts attr child & more-childs]`.
+The helper function `kushi.ui.core/opts+children` will pull any keys prefixed with `:-` out of the attributes map and into a user `opts` map. `opts+children` always returns a vector in the form of `[user-opts attr child & more-children]`.

 <!-- ### Theming
 You can theme -->